We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • Therapy, including individual, family, and group therapy, must be provided by a Licensed Behavioral Health Professional (LBHP) or Licensure Candidate who must use and document a clinical approach generally accepted as reliable in the relevant clinical community, such as cognitive behavioral treatment, narrative therapy, solution focused brief therapy or another widely accepted theoretical framework for treatment.

-• The assessment must be completed by a Licensed Behavioral Health Professional or Licensure Candidate.
+• Psychotherapy must be provided by a Licensed Behavioral Health Professional (LBHP) or Licensure Candidate in a setting that protects and assures confidentiality.

 More Definitions of Licensed Behavioral Health Professional